 Terminal illness – The possibility to receive your lump sum payment early if you’re diagnosed with a terminal illness that meets the terms of the policy and you’re not expected to live longer than 12 months.
 Once payment is made your policy will end and no further claims will be paid

 Flexible length of cover – You can choose the length of cover you need.
-The policy may be a short-term or long-term
+The policy may be short-term or long-term life insurance in Liverpool.

 No cash-in value – The policy may have no cash-in value at any time